 Use this opportunity to record what you did above and beyond supporting the successful delivery of projects.
 Add a short section in your report, with some bullet points highlighting your additional contributions to the business.

 Early Thoughts for Next Year

-Your PMO report is something you can share with the senior leadership team in your organization.
+Your PMO end of year report is something you can share with the senior leadership team in your organization.
 It quickly shows people the breadth and scale of project work within the business – which might be quite an eye-opener for them!